dijam/graphile-jwt-example/README.md

 }
 ```

-Repeat the same with the token associated to user id `2`, you will get only data related to user id `2`.
+Repeat the same with the token associated to user `2`, you will get only data related to user `2`.

-Repeat the same with the token associated to the admin: `admin`, you should see as a result:
+Repeat the same with the token associated to the admin `admin`, you should see as a result:

 ```
  {